ucbds-infra/otter-grader/docs/otter_generate.md

 The Gradescope autograder supports intercell seeding with the use of the `--seed` flag.
 Passing it an integer will cause the autograder to seed NumPy and Python's `random` library between *every* pair of code cells.
 This is useful for writing deterministic hidden tests.
 More information about Otter seeding [here](seeding.md).
 As an example, I can set an intercell seed of 42 with

 ```
-otter generate -t hidden-tests data.csv --seed 42
+otter generate autograder -t hidden-tests data.csv --seed 42
 ```

 #### Showing Autograder Results

 The generator lastly allows intructors to specify whether or not the stdout of the grading process (anything printed to the console by the grader or the notebook) is shown to students. **The stdout includes a summary of the student's test results, including the points earned and possible of public _and_ hidden tests, as well as the visibility of tests as indicated by `test["hidden"]`.**

-This behavior is turned off by default and can be turned on by passing the `--show-results` flag to `otter generate`.
+This behavior is turned off by default and can be turned on by passing the `--show-results` flag to `otter generate autograder`.

 ```
-otter generate -t hidden-tests data.csv --show-results
+otter generate autograder -t hidden-tests data.csv --show-results
 ```

 If `--show-results` is passed, the stdout will be made available to students _only after grades are published on Gradescope_.
 The [next section](#gradescope-results) details more about what is included in the stdout.